TurboDuo

-The TurboDuo is a fourth-generation video game console developed by NEC Home Electronics and Hudson Soft for the North American market.
-The TurboDuo was test-marketed in Los Angeles in October 1992, before a nationwide rollout in May 1993.
-It is the North American version of the Japanese PC Engine Duo game console which was released in September 1991.
+The TurboDuo (later rebranded as simply the Duo) is a fourth-generation video game console developed by NEC Home Electronics and Hudson Soft for the North American market.
+It combines the capabilities of the TurboGrafx-16 and its CD-ROM drive add-on, the TurboGrafx-CD, into a single, redesigned unit.
+Initially test-marketed in Los Angeles in October 1992 before a nationwide rollout in May 1993, TurboDuo is the localized version of the Japanese PC Engine Duo, which was released in September 1991.

-In the United States, the TurboDuo was marketed by Turbo Technologies, Inc. (or TTI) of Los Angeles, a joint venture of NEC Home Electronics and Hudson Soft.
-It was established to market NEC consoles in North America after NEC Home Electronics USA failed to effectively market the platform.

-The TurboDuo integrates the capabilities of the TurboGrafx-16 and its CD-ROM drive (the TurboGrafx-CD) into a single, redesigned unit with an updated BIOS and 192 KB of additional RAM.
-TTI also offered the Super System Card via mail order, which provided the original TurboGrafx-CD with the 192 KB RAM upgrade.

-The RAM increase and BIOS update afford the TurboDuo and PC Engine Duo compatibility with all CD-ROM² and Super CD-ROM² titles (Japanese and North American).
-Like the TurboGrafx-CD, the TurboDuo can read Compact Disc Digital Audio and CD+G discs.
-The TurboDuo, however, cannot read PC Engine HuCards without modification or an adapter.
+Compared to TurboGrafx-16 and the TurboGrafx-CD, TurboDuo has an updated BIOS and 192 KB of additional RAM.
+The RAM increase and BIOS update afford the TurboDuo and PC Engine Duo compatibility with all CD-ROM² and Super CD-ROM² based software (Japanese and North American).
+Like the TurboGrafx-CD, the TurboDuo can read Audio CDs and CD+G discs.
+TurboDuo, however, cannot read PC Engine HuCards without modification or an adapter.
 With a HuCard adapter and an Arcade Card Duo, the TurboDuo can also read Arcade CD-ROM² games (which were sold only in Japan).

 Marketing

 Japan

 When the PC Engine Duo launched in Japan on September 21, 1991, it retailed for ¥59,800.
 The product garnered a Good Design Award.

 NEC later revised the design of the console to reduce both manufacturing costs and the sale price.
 This new version, the PC Engine Duo R (PCエンジンDuo-R, Pī Shī Enjin Duo Āru), went to market on March 25, 1993 with a retail price of ¥39,800.
 The Duo R omits the 3.5 mm phone connector for headphones, and the locking switch for the lid of the Duo's top-loading CD-ROM drive.
-The Duo R has an differently shaped, off-white casing.
+The Duo R has a differently shaped, off-white casing.

 NEC released its final variation of the PC Engine Duo on June 25, 1994.
 The PC Engine Duo RX (PCエンジンDuo-RX, Pī Shī Enjin Duo Āru Ekkusu) has a bluer case, and was bundled with the Arcade Pad 6, a six-button controller, instead of the standard Turbo Pad controller.